-OIG audit reports and semiannual reports are posted on the internet.
+OIG audit reports and Semiannual Reports to Congress are posted on the internet.
 The reports are accessible through the OIG homepage on the NEH website (www.neh.gov/about/oig).

-To promote NEH staff awareness and understanding of the OIG mission and responsibilities, we provide hyperlinks to several other Federal agencies such as the Office of Management and Budget, the Government Accountability Office, the Office of Government Ethics, and the Council of the Inspectors General on Integrity and Efficiency website (IGNET).
+To promote NEH staff awareness and understanding of the OIG mission and responsibilities, we provide hyperlinks to several other Federal agency websites such as the Office of Management and Budget, the Government Accountability Office, the Office of Government Ethics, and the Council of the Inspectors General on Integrity and Efficiency (IGNET).